MCG-NJU/VideoMAE/PRETRAIN.md

 - Here the batch size is 32 (`batch_size` per gpu) * 8 (`nodes`) * 8 (gpus per node) = 2048.
 - `lr` here is the base learning rate and is set to `1.5e-4` as default.
 The ` actual lr` is computed by the [linear scaling rule](https://arxiv.org/abs/1706.02677): `` actual lr`` = `lr` * total batch size / 256.
-- We have observed accidental interrupt in the last epoch when conduct the experiment on V100 GPUs (torch 1.6.0).
+- [Fixed]~~We have observed accidental interrupt in the last epoch when conduct the experiment on V100 GPUs (torch 1.6.0).
 This interrupt is caused by the scheduler of learning rate.
-We naively set  `--epochs 801` to walk away from issue :)
+We naively set  `--epochs 801` to walk away from issue :)~~

 ## Slurm